JMac98/SpartaAcademyManagement/README.md

 # SpartaAcademyManagementSystem

-Java web application which manages the trainers/trainees of Sparta Global
+Spring boot application which allows users to manage the trainers/trainees of Sparta Global.

 # Features
 =====Trainers=====